ThayAlms/ThayAlms/README.md

 ### Hi, I'm Thainá 👋

-# 🤖 AI & Robotics Engineer | Computer Vision Enthusiast
+# 🤖 AI & Robotics Engineer | Computer Vision AI

 🚀 Building perception systems that let robots **see, understand and act** in the real world
 🎯 Currently deep in **real-time object detection** for industrial robotics applications